WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 >
 > ---

-### Install dependencies and run the setup script
-> Execute the setup script from terminal to check prerequisites and install dependencies:
-> <copy>./setup-lab.sh</copy>
-> This script will:
-> > - Verify Node.js installation
-> > - Install required npm packages
-> > - Set up TypeScript compilation
-> > - Configure the development server
->
-> ---

 ## Launch the CRM application
+> From the terminal in VS code run 'npm install', This will download node dependencies
-> From the terminal run 'npm run build', this will build your application. ensure there are no errors
+> From the terminal in VS code run 'npm run build', this will build your application. ensure there are no errors
+!!! note "Build Error Recovery"
-> if you encounter an error, then delete the dist folder and package-lock.json file, re-attempt 'npm run build'
+    If you encounter an error during build, then delete the `dist` folder, re-attempt `npm run build`.
 > Copy the ringtone.wav to dist folder using this command in terminal 'cp ringtone.wav dist'
-> From the terminal run 'npm run dev', this will spin up your application automatically in the browser
+> From the terminal run 'npm run dev', this will spin up your application automatically in the browser on http://localhost:1234

 ## SDK Authentication and Initialization